 Sampsonjoined the department in 1960 as a stenographer, and rose to become Director of Finance and the utterly essential aide to John Toll during his frenzied and fruitful expansion of UMD Physics.
 She was a renowned administrator and advocate of the department.

 Toll’s arrival transformed the department (and by extension, elevated the research stature of the entire university).
-By all accounts, Sampson's assistance was crucial in bringing Toll's plans to fruition.
+By all accounts, Sampson was immensely important, dedicated and effective in implementing Toll's plans.

 Three decades ago, Sampson established the Sibylle Sampson Award to highlight particularly innovative efforts of physics staff members.